Vice President for Student Affairs

 100 Heitz, ext.
 2420

 The Center assists students in transitioning to Bradley University through first-year programs that help students right from the start.
 Orientation allows new parents, family members, guests, first-year students, and transfer students to learn about the myriad of services that Bradley University offers while providing opportunities to network with each other—thereby easing the transition into the University.

 The Center is responsible for the Academic Exploration Program which assists students who seek guidance about academic major and career choices.
-The program provides students with the support and tools to assess themselves, the resources to explore academic and career options, and numerous opportunities to interact one-on-one with their academic advisor, who may also be their instructor for the Student Planning Seminar Course (AEP 100) or the Student Strategies Seminar (AEP 115).
+The program provides students with the support and tools to assess themselves, the resources to explore academic and career options, and numerous opportunities to interact one-on-one with their academic advisor, who may also be their instructor for the Student Planning Seminar Course (AEP 100).
 Students may also utilize the academic advising hotline—regardless of their major.
 Please visit us with any questions or concerns.

 Ryan Bair, Director, Residential Living